Seravo/docs/_posts/2015-10-15-data-locations.md

 date: 2015-10-12 11:29:39
 order: 1
 published: true
-summary: "This page includes all default data paths for WP-Palvelu site.
+summary: "This page includes all default data paths for Seravo site.
 This includes paths to log files and htdocs."
 ---

 ## Base installation

-WP-palvelu uses [https://github.com/Seravo/wordpress](https://github.com/Seravo/wordpress) as base installation for all sites.
+Seravo uses [https://github.com/Seravo/wordpress](https://github.com/Seravo/wordpress) as base installation for all sites.
 If you have any problems with the template please add [issue to Github](https://github.com/Seravo/wordpress/issues).

 ## Data locations